 Twenty-eight Carleton grad students took the challenge and, last Friday, April 23, their videos were showcased in a live webinar.

-David Lafferty, an organizer of the event and a Professional Development Coordinator with the Faculty of Graduate and Postdoctoral Affairs said: “The quality and creativity of the participants’ submissions made it tough for our three judges to choose the winners.
+David Lafferty, an organizer of the event and a Professional Development Coordinator with the Graduate Studies said: “The quality and creativity of the participants’ submissions made it tough for our three judges to choose the winners.
 These students made it look easy to describe very complicated research in just 60 seconds.
 We are so proud of all of them.”

 Participants were judged using three criteria: communication, content and technical skill, with an emphasis on the first two categories.